 Power Take Off: All You Need to Know

-Road planers, dredges, and other equipment require power from some type of engine to perform their designed function.
-Without a power take-off, it would be necessary to add a second engine to provide the power required to run hydraulic pumps and other driveline attached equipment.
+Road planers, dredges, rock crushers, woodchippers, and other equipment require power from some type of engine to perform their designed function.
+Without a power take-off, it would be difficult for these machines to be as robust and capable as they are.

-Adding an additional engine is simply not practical, which makes power take-off (PTO) a valuable element in providing power to secondary functions.
-To recognize their value requires a better understanding of these systems, their various types, and their diverse applications.
+The power take-off (PTO) is not simply just a practical addition, it is a valuable element providing crucial functions.
+Recognizing their value requires a better understanding of these systems, their various types, and their diverse applications.

 power take-off